 - These individuals have a 40 times greater risk of developing esophageal cancer

 Inhalers, allergy shots and a slew of medications failed to provide him with relief, so Matzinger set out on a quest for answers.
-He researched his symptoms and advocated for several diagnostic tests, including two endoscopies, which confirmed he was suffering from “silent acid reflux,” a condition in which stomach acid flows back into the esophagus, causing discomfort in the throat.
+He researched his symptoms and advocated for several diagnostic tests, including two endoscopies, which confirmed he was experiencing “silent acid reflux,” a condition in which stomach acid flows back into the esophagus, causing discomfort in the throat.
 Wanting the very best treatment, coupled with very best care, Matzinger turned to NYU Langone Hospital—Long Island for help.

 Gastroesophageal reflux disease (GERD) is a widespread condition that affects approximately 20 percent of the United States population.
-NYU Langone Hospital—Long Island recently established Long Island’s first and only GERD Center – a collaboration between the Hospital’s gastrointestinal and surgical experts, designed to provide patients suffering from acid reflux and GERD with the latest treatment options.
-The Center dedicates its full resources, including a team of highly trained specialists who are leaders in their fields, to the accurate diagnosis and treatment of patients who suffer from these conditions.
+NYU Langone Hospital—Long Island recently established Long Island’s first and only GERD Center – a collaboration between the Hospital’s gastrointestinal and surgical experts, designed to provide patients experiencing acid reflux and GERD with the latest treatment options.
+The Center dedicates its full resources, including a team of highly trained specialists who are leaders in their fields, to the accurate diagnosis and treatment of patients who experience these conditions.

 “As leaders in the fields of surgery and gastroenterology, we wanted to create a Center where patients could benefit from our collaborative approach to care and receive a personalized care plan to ensure optimal results,” said Collin Brathwaite, MD, Chairman of the Department of Surgery at NYU Langone Hospital—Long Island.